conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Compilers and Runtimes
 ======================

-Conda-forge builds and maintains its own set of compilers for various languages and/or systems (e.g., ``C``, ``FORTRAN``, ``C++``, ``CUDA``, etc.).
+``conda-forge`` builds and maintains its own set of compilers for various languages and/or systems (e.g., ``C``, ``FORTRAN``, ``C++``, ``CUDA``, etc.).
 These are used in all of our CI builds to build both core dependencies (e.g., ``Python``) and maintainer-contributed packages.
 While we do not have any formal policies or promises of support for these